 The consequences of a DUI vary widely between insurance companies, states, and situations.

 Most states, for example, require a driver’s license to be suspended for 30 to 90 days immediately after the DUI.
-Some states increase that to a 6 month or 12 month suspension.
+Some states increase that to a six month or 12-month suspension.

 If you get additional DUIs, you might even have your license suspended for several years.

 DUI consequences can also vary between cases.
-If you were convicted of DUI after injuring another motorist in an at-fault collision, for example, then you’ll face stronger consequences than someone who was charged with a DUI after a check stop.
+If you were convicted of DUI after injuring another motorist in an at-fault collision, for example, then you’ll face more severe consequences than someone who was charged with a DUI after a check stop.